Professor Allan Struthers

-He was then appointed Wellcome Senior Lecturer/Consultant Physician in Dundee and is currently Professor of Cardiovascular Medicine and runs the Heart Failure service at Ninewells Hospital in Dundee.
-He is also an Honorary Professor at St Andrews University Medical School.
+He was then appointed Wellcome Senior Lecturer/Consultant Physician in Dundee and was Professor of Cardiovascular Medicine, running the Heart Failure service at Ninewells Hospital in Dundee.
+He was an Honorary Professor at St Andrews University Medical School.
 He was Chairman of the SIGN Guidelines in Heart Failure twice (2007 and 2015) and Chairman of NHS-QIS Standards (2010) for Heart Failure.
-In addition, he is also Chairman of Tenovus NSAC, Senior Regional Advisor for SACDA and Council member of Chest, Heart and Stroke Scotland.
+In addition, he was chairman of Tenovus NSAC, Senior Regional Advisor for SACDA and Council member of Chest, Heart and Stroke Scotland.

-He is currently Co-Head of the Division of Molecular and Clinical Medicine at the Medical School in the University of Dundee.
-Professor Struthers runs a large clinical research programme and has supervised 50 MD/PhDs.
-His research involves spotting new therapeutic opportunities in cardiovascular medicine and conducting the first “proof of concept” studies in man.
+He was Co-Head of the Division of Molecular and Clinical Medicine at the Medical School in the University of Dundee.
+Professor Struthers ran a large clinical research programme and has supervised 50 MD/PhDs.
+His research involved spotting new therapeutic opportunities in cardiovascular medicine and conducted the first “proof of concept” studies in man.

 He helped pioneer the use of plasma BNP to identify heart failure patients and the use of aldosterone blockers to reduce their mortality.
-More recently, he is exploring the use of plasma BNP (and troponin) in primary prevention patients to identify silent but treatable heart disease.
+He has explored the use of plasma BNP (and troponin) in primary prevention patients to identify silent but treatable heart disease.

-Another research interest is allopurinol and he has recently shown it to have both antianginal effects and to be able to regress LV Hypertrophy.
-Ongoing studies are exploring allopurinol in dialysis patients, in COPD patients and in sarcopenic patients.
+Another research interest was allopurinol and he has shown it to have both antianginal effects and to be able to regress LV Hypertrophy.
+Studies explored allopurinol in dialysis patients, in COPD patients and in sarcopenic patients.